You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 Visit a center near you.
 Carry a passport-sized photograph, registration fee, and photo identity card.
 Afterward, complete the entire application form.

-For the July exam, applications open from early March until late April.
-And for December, the process starts from early August until late September.
+Applications open for the July exam from early March until late April.
+The process starts in early August and continues until late September for December.

 But this differs as to available seats and centers.
 So, get in touch with your nearest center.

-In the USA, for instance, the test is available on the first Sunday of December.
-But you can take it twice a year in India (July and December).
+For instance, the test is available in the USA on the first Sunday of December.
+But in India, it can be taken twice a year (in July and December).

 Visit the test center websites for more information.
-Also, on the JLPT site, you’ll find all the latest testing locations and when you can take the exam.
+Also, on the JLPT site, you’ll find all the latest testing locations and when to take the exam.

 When do they announce the results?